 - 7. Students who have lost credit because of 7 or more unexcused absences or 10 excused may file an appeal with the Attendance Appeals Committee. - a.
-The appeals committee will be comprised of the high school principal, the high school guidance counselor, two school board members, one community member, and two teachers. - b.
+The appeals committee will consist of the high school principal, the high school guidance counselor, the attendance secretary and the social worker. - b.
 The student and parents/guardians will be invited to state their appeal to the Appeals Board. - c.
 The Appeals Board will determine whether or not a student will receive credit for the classes where they have accumulated 7 unexcused absences in a semester.
-The decision of the Appeals Board will be final. - 10.
+The decision of the Appeals Board will be final. - 8.
 County Truancy Legal Overview - a.
 3+ Unexcused absences result in an attendance concern letter. - b.
-5+ Unexcused absences result in an attendance meeting (Diversion Meeting) with county and school authorities. - c.
-7+ Unexcused absences results in truancy filing with county of residence and court proceedings.
+5+ Unexcused absences result in an attendance meeting (Diversion Meeting) with county and school authorities.

+c.
+7+ Unexcused absences result in truancy filing with county of residence and court proceedings.